Caballesjason/OBS-machine-learning/Decision Trees.md

 For some feature $a$ and dataset $D$.

-Remember, the lower entropy for a dataset $Ent(D)$, the higher the purity of $D$.
-Therefore, the higher the information gain for a feature, the more purity we can achieve when splitting $D$ by that feature.
-Therefore when creating a DT, for each node, we aim to find $a_{*}$, such that
+Remember, the lower the entropy for a dataset, $Ent(D)$, the higher the purity of $D$.
+Therefore, the higher the information gain for a feature, the more purity we can obtain when splitting $D$ by that feature.
+Therefore when creating a DT, for each node, we aim to find $a_{*}$, or the feature that maximizes information gain.
+Mathematically, this is denoted as

 $$
 a_{*} = \underset{a \in A}{\arg\max} \text{ } Gain(D, a)